mimvoid/neocities-site/README.md

 It includes code for neat little features like:

 - Importing fonts
-- How I include icons
+- Including icons

 Further resources can be found on my [credits page][2].

-I can't guarantee that the code will be pleasant to read, since this is a casual, work-in-process project with relatively loose standards.
+I can't guarantee that the code will be pleasant to read, since this is a casual project with relatively loose standards.
 But I'll be happy if you still find it helpful!

 [1]: https://mimvoid.neocities.org
 [2]: https://mimvoid.neocities.org/credits